-4.1.
-Evolution of World Consumption Distribution
+4.1 Evolution of world consumption distribution

-Figure 1 [density functions] shows the evolution of the world consumption distribution in three 'snapshot' years, 1960, 1980 and 2010.
-The figure shows twin peaks in the 1980s (identified by Quah, (1996) among others).
+Figure 1 (density functions) shows the evolution of the world consumption distribution in three 'snapshot' years, 1960, 1980, and 2010.
+The figure shows twin peaks in the 1980s (identified by Quah 1996 among others).
 However, the period since then has seen the transformation of world consumption from a bimodal to a unimodal distribution and one in which the overall distribution has narrowed.
 This is undoubtedly largely due to China's growth in the period but also because of the rapid growth in India in the 2000s.
 Given the paucity of surveys in the 1960s, the log density function for that year should be viewed with caution.
-Even so, the data suggests that the distribution in 1960s was also relatively unimodal, putting a different light on the pattern of evolution of the world distribution in later years that has been discussed by othersThe factors underlining the changing world distribution are underlined rather dramatically if one looks at the evolution of the global Gini coefficient including and excluding China as in Figure 2 [Gini coefficient with and without China].
-Rapid Chinese growth and its large population have meant that the global consumption Gini coefficient has fallen monotonically from its peak of .71 in the 1970s and 1980, to a low of 0.63 in 2010.
-However, excluding China from the picture suggests an altogether different picture.
+Even so, the data suggests that the distribution in the 1960s was also relatively unimodal, putting a different light on the pattern of evolution of the world distribution in later years that has been discussed by others.
+The factors underlining the changing world distribution are underlined rather dramatically if one looks at the evolution of the global Gini coefficient including and excluding China as in Figure 2 (Gini coefficient with and without China).
+Rapid Chinese growth and the country's large population have meant that the global consumption Gini coefficient has fallen monotonically from its peak of .71 in the 1970s and 1980, to a low of 0.63 in 2010.
+However, excluding China suggests an altogether different picture.
 Without China, global consumption inequality rose sharply to a maximum in 2000 before declining moderately in the last decade (presumably due to the rapid growth in the other country with a giant population, India).
-Given the paucity of coverage in earlier years, there are several countries for which the only distributional data are interpolated backward from later surveys.
+Given the paucity of coverage in earlier years, there are several countries for which the only distributional data are interpolated backwards from later surveys.
 Additionally, some countries that emerged from the break-up of the Soviet Union are not included in the data prior to 1990.
-There are several other examples of countries for which we do not have reliable data (for example East Germany prior to reunification or Cuba).
+There are several other examples of countries for which we do not have reliable data (for example, East Germany prior to reunification or Cuba).
 We hope to try and acquire such information in future versions of the database, drawing on specialist and public engagement.

-4.2.
-Inequality in India and China taken together
+4.2 Inequality in India and China taken together

-Of course, as others have noted, this has come at a time of increasing inequality in both India and China13.
-One of the advantages of the GCD is its flexible aggregation module and its capacity to straightforwardly generate a consumption distribution for any multi-country aggregate14.
-In Figure 3 [Inequality in India-China], we show how inequality has changed in the aggregate of China and India together.
+Of course, as others have noted, this has come at a time of increasing inequality in both India and China.
+One of the advantages of the GCD is its flexible aggregation module and its capacity to straightforwardly generate a consumption distribution for any multi-country aggregate.
+In Figure 3 (Inequality in India-China), we show how inequality has changed in the aggregate of China and India together.
 In order to do so, Chinese income surveys have been transformed into equivalent estimated consumption surveys as described earlier.
-The Theil Index for the India-
+The Theil Index for the India-China composite suggests some very interesting patterns.
+First, in the period 1980-1990, one observes a decline in inequality followed by a rise thereafter.
+We may speculate that this pattern can be linked to the more equalizing (than subsequently) and rapid growth widely characterized as having taken place in the early 1980s in China (a period in which the rate of poverty reduction was extremely high) and in the mid-1980s in India.
+Since that decade, however, in both countries inequality has risen and that also is the case for the aggregate since in 2010 the Theil registers a higher level of inequality than in any other period.

-13 Rising interpersonal inequality in India has been (somewhat) disputed.
+&lt;sup>11 Rising interpersonal inequality in India has been (somewhat) disputed.
 In China, it is uncontested.